savrasovmisha/odoo-selhoz/README.md

 parent/child hierarchical relations.
 We will shortly discuss them in detail.
 So far we've discussed scalar value fields.
 But a good part of an application data structure is about describing the relationships between entities.
 Let's look at that now.

+DATE
+To facilitate conversion between formats, both fields.Date and fields.Datetime objects provide these functions:
+•  from_string(value) : This converts a string into a date or datetime object.
+•  to_string(value) : This converts a date or datetime object into a string in the format expected by the server.